ankursingh081/mediawiki/README.md

 Image used is the official dockerhub image of mediawiki https://hub.docker.com/_/mediawiki

-##### A manual image can also be create using Dockerfile and creating ConfigMaps for application configuration
+##### A manual image can be created using Dockerfile envs can be used for application variables.

 Closne the repo and run the below command